thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 To pull the image before it starts, specify the `pull_on_start` parameter.

+Use the `detach` param to run a container without the `-a` flag.
+This is only required on systems without `systemd`.
+This default is set in the params.pp based on the OS.
+Only override if you understand the consequences and have a specific use case.

-To execute a command before the container stops, specify the `before_stop` parameter.
+To execute a command before the container starts or stops, specify the `before_start` or `before_stop` parameters, respectively.
+Similarly, you can set the `after_start` or `after_stop` parameters to run a command after the container starts or stops.

-Adding the container name to the `after` parameter to specify which containers start first, affects the generation of the `init.d/systemd` script.
+Adding the container name to the `after` parameter to specify which containers start first affects the generation of the `init.d/systemd` script.

 Add container dependencies to the `depends` parameter.
-The container starts before this container and stops before the depended container.
+The container starts before this container and stops before the dependent container.
 This affects the generation of the `init.d/systemd` script.
 Use the `depend_services` parameter to specify dependencies for general services, which are not Docker related, that start before this container.

 The `extra_parameters` parameter, which contains an array of command line arguments to pass to the `docker run` command, is useful for adding additional or experimental options that the docker module currently does not support.

 By default, automatic restarting of the service on failure is enabled by the service file for systemd based systems.

 It's recommended that an image tag is used at all times with the `docker::run` define type.
-If not, the latest image ise used, whether it be in a remote registry or installed on the server already by the `docker::image` define type.
+If not, the latest image is used whether it's in a remote registry or installed on the server already by the `docker::image` define type.

-NOTE: As of v3.0.0, if the latest tag is used, the image will be the latest at the time the of the initial puppet run.
+NOTE: As of v3.0.0, if the latest tag is used the image will be the latest at the time the of the initial puppet run.
 Any subsequent puppet runs will always reference the latest local image.
-For this this reason it highly recommended that an alternative tag be used, or the image be removed before pulling latest again.
+Therefore, it's recommended that an alternative tag be used, or the image be removed before pulling latest again.

 To use an image tag, add the following code to the manifest file: